guillaumebriday/modern-datatables/README.md

 👉 Here is a blog post with some details of how it works under the hood: https://guillaumebriday.fr/hotwire-reactive-search-form-without-javascript

-👉 You can already use [Stimulus Rails Autosave](https://www.stimulus-components.com/docs/stimulus-rails-autosave) to auto-submit your forms with Stimulus without writing a single line of custom JavaScript.
+👉 You can already use [Stimulus Rails Auto Submit](https://www.stimulus-components.com/docs/stimulus-auto-submit) to auto-submit your forms with Stimulus without writing a single line of custom JavaScript.

 ## Demo